StefanBauwens/Tama-Server/README.md

 Add new resource to `/local/tama-ha/tamagotchi-client-card.js`

-Then, to add it to your dashboard, edit the raw configuration file like so:
+Then, to add it to your dashboard, edit the raw configuration file to something like this:

 ```
 views: